CQX96/CQX96-Linux/Documentation/admin-guide/hw-vuln/l1tf.rst

    effective (shadow) page tables.

-   While solutions exist to mitigate these attack vectors fully, these mitigations are not enabled by default in the Linux kernel because they can affect performance significantly.
+   While solutions exist to mitigate these attack vectors fully, these mitigations are not enabled by default in the CQX96 kernel because they can affect performance significantly.
 The kernel provides several mechanisms which can be utilized to address the problem depending on the deployment scenario.
 The mitigations, their protection scope and impact